kartheekakkur/services/README.md

 # SERVICE Application

 This project provides api's to interact with services.
-It uses postgres (SQL) as the database keeping consistency and availability as top priority.
+It uses postgres (SQL) as the database.

 ### Tools